The Sunday 25 Songs Mix – The Clash, Arctic Monkeys, The Shins, Camera Obscura, ELO, The Kinks, John Lennon, The Replacements

 With unforgettable hit songs like “Should I Stay or Should I Go” and “Rock The Casbah,” The Clash swayed in between underground music and the mainstream (especially in the U.K.), while staying true to their roots.
 Every day, new Clash fans from around the world are discovering the band’s music for the first time; whether it’s a 14 year old boy in Birmingham, U.K. playing his Dad’s old Clash vinyl records or a Mom with two kids in Des Moines, Iowa discovering the band for the first time listening to classic rock radio station, The Clash are definitely in the Top 100 Best Bands Ever, and for good reason.

-From London, The Clash eventually surpassed The Sex Pistols as the U.K.’s most popular punk rock band, and many would argue that title remains intact to this day.
-One of those is music critic Stephen Thomas Erlewine, who wrote in the All Music Guide: “Where The Pistols were nihilistic, The Clash were fiery and idealistic, charged with righteousness and a leftist political ideology.
+In London during the late 1970s and early 1980s, The Clash, in many ways, would eventually surpass The Sex Pistols as the U.K.’s most popular punk rock band.
+Critic Stephen Thomas Erlewine wrote in the All Music Guide: “Where The Pistols were nihilistic, The Clash were fiery and idealistic, charged with righteousness and a leftist political ideology.
 From the outset, the band was more musically adventurous, expanding its hard rock & roll with reggae, dub, and rockabilly among other roots musics.
-Furthermore, they were blessed with two exceptional songwriters in Joe Strummer and Mick Jones, each with a distinctive voice and style.
-The Clash copped heavily from classic outlaw imagery, positioning themselves as rebels with a cause.”

 Joe Strummer and Mick Jones were the heart of The Clash during their glory years (1977-1982).
 Even after they finally broke through in America in 1982 with the release, and success, of Combat Rock, the band began to implode only months later.
 Despite line-up changes, worldwide tours, heavy promotion, and stops and starts, The Clash officially disbanded in 1986.
 But, we still have their awesome albums to play for the rest of our lives.